ChatGPT vs Microsoft Copilot: The Ultimate Productivity Battle in 2024

 Why is it essential to track the evolution of Artificial Intelligence?

-I believe that it is important because without a complex understanding of the past, it is impossible to properly assess the progress of today.
+I believe that it is essential because it is impossible to assess today’s progress properly without a complex understanding of the past.

 Tracking the evolution of Artificial Intelligence is a complex task involving understanding its origins, the key factors contributing to its development, its current state, and expected future trends.
 However, the advent of the digital chronicle offers a more comprehensive and manageable way to tackle this challenge.